 “Here’s a trick:

 How adorable!
 Buyers absolutely love this shit!
-And it’s going to look so fabulous with the new stainless steel appliances, [which you are wasting money on] graaaaanite counter tops [no] and cat puke beige walls.
+And it’s going to look so fabulous with the new stainless steel appliances, graaaaanite counter tops, and cat-puke-beige walls.

-However, beware, because you must not be too “taste specific.” [although, exceedingly tacky is okay]
+However, beware, because you must not be too “taste specific.”
+Although, exceedingly tacky is okay, I guess.